 - Parallel running achieves the specific rigour of the payroll function to an appropriate degree of risk.

-Enjoy the initial excitement of getting your hands on your new technology for the first time “for real” and, armed with advice, allow that to extend into smooth testing success.
+Enjoy the initial excitement of getting your hands on your new technology for the first time ‘for real’ and, armed with the above advice, allow that to extend into smooth testing success.
 When the sign-off milestones are achieved, all are set to progress into promoting the results.

-For next time are questions of training and communications and taking the system out there!
+In step 9, we look at questions of training and communications and taking the system out there!
+Read it here.